fluentsinc/prometheus-experiments/git/pilot-01-basics/experiment.md

 # **Basics**

-## Git is a version control system that records changes to a file or a set of files over time with the ability to recall specific earlier versions.
+## Git is a version control system.
+Version control lets you record changes to a file or a set of files over time.
+You can not only record changes but you have the ability to recall specific earlier versions.

-## Git is also a distributed revision control system which is a form of version control system where the entire codebase(software code of a project) is found in each developer's computer.
-And each codebase in each developer's computer is a mirror of a remote hosted codebase which is usually hosted in git-hosting sites like github.
+## Git is also called a distributed revision control system which is a form of version control system where all the versions of the entire codebase(software code of a project) is found in each developer's computer.
+So each codebase in each developer's computer is a mirror of a remote hosted codebase which is usually hosted in git-hosting sites like github.
+If someone changed something on the remote codebase, every developer could see the change in his own local codebase on his computer.
+This is possible because

 ## When a developer changes the codebase in his/her codebase and updates those changes to the remote hosted codebase, all the developers working on the codebase gets notified of the changes made.

 ## So with Git, you can easily see the changes made over time.
 Revert(return back) the codebase to an earlier time if a developer screwed something up.
-Every developer could work on the codebase remotely without any dependence on other developers working on the same codebase.
+The idea is that, every developer should be able to work on the codebase remotely without any dependence on other developers working on the same codebase.

 # **Experiment**